 As I mentioned above, leaky gut has been know about for a looooooooooong time but leaky skin?
 Turns out stress and systemic inflammation can impair the integrity and protective role of your skin too.

 When this happens, the skin produces less of the naturally occurring antimicrobial peptides (think anti-bacterial proteins) it normally makes as a first line defense.
 With weaken defenses skin infections can occur and worsen and weaken defenses will aggravate skin inflammation further (11).

 Improving your skin via your gut

-You need to minimize gut irritation and inflammation which requires looking at your food, beverage, supplement and medication use, assess your stress levels including sleep, consider any undiagnosed food allergies and do what you can to support a healthy gut microbiota/bacterial population.
+You need to minimize gut irritation and inflammation which requires looking at your food, beverage, supplement and medication use.
+You also need to assess your stress levels including sleep, consider any undiagnosed food allergies and do what you can to support a healthy gut bacteria population.

 While eating nutritious food is important, it’s not what you eat but rather what you absorb that’s important when it comes to both skin and overall health.